Battle of Tampere: Casualties

-The number of casualties is quite unclear.
+The true number of casualties is unclear.
 The number of killed Whites is usually estimated at 600–820 and the Reds at 600–1,000.
-A thousand Reds and 200 Russians were also executed right after the battle.
+A thousand Reds and 200 Russians were also executed after the battle.
 According to some sources, a mass grave in the Kalevankangas Cemetery contains 2,751 Reds of which 1,208 were killed in action.
 The War Victims of Finland 1914–1922 database knows the names of 824 Whites, 1,087 Reds and 67 are unknown or neutral.

 Notable persons who died in the Battle of Tampere were the Swedish historian Olof Palme, Members of the Parliament Ernst Saari and Juho Lehmus, editor and translator Matti Kivekäs, the poet Juhani Siljo, the Russian officer Georgij Bulatsel and the Olympic athletes David Kolehmainen and Kalle Viljamaa.

 Aftermath

 The Whites started the executions right after the Reds surrendered.
 Up to 1,000 were shot as well as all the Russians in Tampere.
-Most of the executed 200 Russians were soldiers.
+Most of the 200 executed Russians were soldiers.
 The executed included also women and children, although captured women fighters were not systematically shot like the Whites did in Lahti and Vyborg.
 Even people who were neither involved in the battle nor members of the Red Guards were imprisoned and killed.

 As the number of capitulated became too large, it was impossible to shoot everyone.
 More than 10,000 Reds were gathered to the Central Square, where they had to stand for nearly 24 hours.
 The prisoners were then transferred to a prison camp established in the eastern Kaleva district.
 During the next five months, 1,228 Reds died in the Tampere camp of executions, disease or hunger.

 Memorials

 The statue of the White Army commander C. G. E. Mannerheim stands at the site where he was observing the battle.
 The controversial statue was first suggested to the Koskipuisto park in 1939 but was finally erected on a hill eight kilometres from Tampere in 1956.
 Due to its remote location, the statue has often been vandalized during the years by local anarchists and other left-wing radicals.
 Vapaudenpatsas (The Statue of Liberty), by the sculptor Viktor Jansson, is another statue commemorating the White conquest of Tampere.
 It was placed in the Hämeenpuisto Park in 1921.
 The model of the figure was the far-right priest Elias Simojoki.
 The statue is holding a sword pointed towards the Tampere Workers' Hall on the other side of the park.
-The statue is often called Rummin-Jussi, after the nickname of the infamous White executioner Johannes From, responsible of murdering more than 70 Reds.
+The statue is often called Rummin-Jussi, after the nickname of the infamous White executioner Johannes From, who was responsible for executing more than 70 Reds.
 The Swedish Brigade commemorative plaque is placed near the Kalevankangas Cemetery.
 It is a work of the sculptor Gunnar Finne.

 The Red memorial was erected to the Kalevankangas Cemetery in 1941.
 It was designed by the sculptor Jussi Hietanen who was held at the Kalevankangas Prison Camp in 1918 at the age of 15.
 Another memorial is placed in Pispala where the last Reds surrendered.